-My malas and bracelets are made on strong nylon and stretch cord and I work with high quality gemstones, tassels and amulets.
+My malas are made with a strong nylon and bracelets with a strong stretch cord.
+I work with high quality gemstones, tassels and amulets.
+All my copper jewelry are made with 100% solid copper.
 But there are a few things you need to think about so your piece don’t break.

 - Don’t sleep with your yoga jewelry.
 Store in dry, clean place.